winMax24/winMax24/README.md

 - 👋 Hi, I’m @winMax24
 - 👀 I’m interested in AWS
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning tools in DevOps
 - 💞️ I’m looking to collaborate on Development
 - 📫 How to reach me ...Message